Document Type : Original Research Paper

 Abstract

-Objectives: The objective of this study is to achieve fast finite-time control of DC-DC buck converters by designing a robust-adaptive terminal sliding-mode controller utilizing a fractional-order control strategy combined with a state-disturbance observer.
+Background and Objectives: The objective of this study is to achieve fast finite-time control of DC-DC buck converters by designing a robust-adaptive terminal sliding-mode controller utilizing a fractional-order control strategy combined with a state-disturbance observer.
 The work begins by considering that all dynamic parameters of the converter circuit, such as resistance, capacitance, and inductance, are completely unknown due to significant uncertainties.

 Methods: To formulate the stabilizing fractional-order sliding mode controller, the fractional-order sliding surface is initially presented.
 Given the absence of knowledge about the converter's dynamic parameters, an adaptive fractional-order finite-time sliding mode controller is developed to ensure the finite-time stability of the system and to achieve rapid convergence of the converter voltage to the prescribed reference value in the presence of parameters uncertainties and external disturbances.
 To estimate unknown varying parameters in the converter, an adaptive law is additionally designed.
 Furthermore, a high-speed observer is incorporated to estimate both external disturbances and the state variables affecting the system.
 An analysis is also presented to find the maximum allowable sampling time based on the controller parameters.